 Candidates need to bear in mind the standard which they are expected to achieve in an examination at this level.
 It is a final professional-level exam, open-book in type, and with an emphasis on declarative rather than directional questions.
-Candidates cannot satisfy the examiners by a naive and superficial standard of answering.
+Candidates cannot satisfy the examiners and achieve a pass by a naive and superficial standard of answering.

-2. Syllabus objectives
+1. Syllabus objectives

 - The aims and learning outcomes are stated in the syllabus document.
 The types of question set and the marking scheme applied will reflect these.
-The main reason for candidates failing in recent years has been because they fell short of the level of professional competence expected in an open-book exam at this (final professional) level. - Excellent technical knowledge alone is expected of candidates at P2 level, but it is not sufficient in itself to pass this paper.
+The main reason for candidates failing in recent years has been because they fell short of the level of professional competence expected in an open-book exam at this (final professional) level.
+This point was illustrated in more detail in the previous section of this Briefing. - Excellent technical knowledge alone is expected of candidates at P2 level, but it is not sufficient in itself to pass this paper.
 In accordance with the learning outcomes, candidates need to have the ability to select, integrate and apply strategic performance management techniques to the analysis of unfamiliar business situations as described in a case study and related questions.
-Sections 4 and 5 below provide guidance as to how these aims and learning outcomes will be reflected in the design of the paper and the types of questions which will be asked in 2019.
+Sections 4 and 5 below provide guidance as to how these aims and learning outcomes will be reflected in the design of the paper and the types of questions which will be asked in 2020.

-3. Syllabus changes
+2. Syllabus changes